For Faculty and Staff

 All work-related social media accounts, including, but not limited to Facebook and Twitter, must be set up and approved by the Communications Office.

 Send any news items and items of interest–grants, honors, new books, new labs/clinics–to the Communications Office or visit our Share Your News page.

-If you have any questions or have been contacted by a member of the media, please email email@example.com, or call:
+If you have any questions or have been contacted by a member of the media, please email email@example.com, or contact: